• Skip to main content

 April 23, 2025 by Emily Leave a Comment

-Thank you for registering for How to Weather a Financial Emergency as an Early-Career PhD!
+Thank you for registering for Create Your Financial Emergency Response Plan as a PhD!
 Please complete the action items below prior to the date of the workshop so that you can receive the full benefits of the workshop.

 1. Bring your balance sheet.
 A balance sheet is a record of all of your current financial assets and liabilities.
 If you don’t have a balance sheet, please take some time to create one.
 You can download a template spreadsheet as well as some instructions via this link.
 Feel free to use a different template if you prefer.
 If you use budgeting or net worth tracking software and have all your accounts linked, the software probably has all the information, so no need to replicate it elsewhere.
 You will work with your balance sheet during the workshop.